transparency-dev/armored-witness/cmd/provision/README.md

 must either run it via `sudo`, or configure `udev` rules etc. to allow it to inspect & write to appropriate `/dev` files etc.

-## Flashing CI Builds
+## Flashing CI or Prod Builds

-A device can be configured with builds from the CI pipeline without needing much of the tooling in the advanced section of this doc.
+A device can be configured with builds from the `ci` and `prod` pipelines without needing much of the tooling in the advanced section of this doc.
 The first step is to install the provision tool:

 ```shell
 go install github.com/transparency-dev/armored-witness/cmd/provision@main